 Feel the horror of these places.
 Then, feel the awe-inspiring beauty of other places.
 Compare them.
 Strive to bring slightly more beauty to your local environment.
 There is nothing more powerful you could do.

 Seriously, subscribe to my suggested Substacks.
 Go on Etsy and buy someone’s art.
 Get a handmade quilt.
 Buy jewelry from an artisan for someone you love.
 Develop your taste over time.
-Become a center of beauty in the lives of people you know.
+It’s of cosmic importance, strangely.

 What’s moving me: